YUYAY

 Language barrier

-Does not believe / trust the the health system
+Does not believe/trust the health system

 Conservatory / “Machismo” mindset /